 A failed registration check means your private node is not registered yet.
-If the error appears for a registered node, register it again using its 32-character location ID you can find on the list of your private locations in AlertSite.
+If the error appears for a registered node, register it again using its 32-character registration ID (or location ID in AlertSite 1.0) you can find on the list of your private locations in AlertSite.

 Here you can run various tests to check connectivity from the Private Node Server.